-What many people don’t believe or fail to realize is that hallucinogens are addictive.
+What many people do not believe or fail to realize is that hallucinogens are addictive.
 Many are either illegal or controlled prescription drugs because of their potential for abuse and unpredictable side effects.
 There is little research on hallucinogens’ effects, meaning their duration and severity are difficult to track.
-However, if you’ve become dependent on these substances, the medical detox treatment we offer at Banyan Delaware can help flush it from your system and assist in physical recovery.
+However, if you have become dependent on these substances, the medical detox program we offer at Banyan Treatment Center Delaware can help flush them from your system and assist in physical recovery.

-Research suggests that hallucinogens work by acting on neural circuits in the brain that utilizes the neurotransmitter serotonin to produce perception or mind-altering side effects.
+Research suggests that hallucinogens affect the neural circuits in the brain that utilizes the neurotransmitter serotonin to produce perception or mind-altering side effects.
 Specifically, the side effects of hallucinogens most commonly occur in the prefrontal cortex and other regions that regulate arousal and physiological responses to stress, panic, and anxiety.

-The effects of hallucinogens usually begin within 20 to 90 minutes after use and can last as long as 12 hours.
+Hallucinogen’s effects usually begin within 20 to 90 minutes after use and can last as long as 12 hours.
 Some short-term side effects include:

 Hallucinogens’ short-term effects vary depending on the type of drug used and the dosage taken.
 Dissociative drugs are also often used in conjunction with other substances like alcohol, which can also affect users’ experiences.

-Hallucinogen users can quickly develop a high degree of tolerance to certain drugs, meaning repeated drug use requires increasingly larger doses to produce the same high or similar side effects.
+Hallucinogen’s effects can quickly lead to a high degree of tolerance to certain drugs, meaning repeated drug use requires increasingly larger doses to produce the same high or similar side effects.
 The use of dissociative drugs can also produce tolerance to other drugs in the same class.
 However, hallucinogens can only produce tolerance to drugs that act directly on the same receptors in the brain.
 Even so, these drugs are not safe nor healthy.

-The long-term effects of hallucinogens are most commonly hallucinogen persisting perception disorder (HPPD) – also referred to as flashbacks – and persistent psychosis.
+Hallucinogen’s long-term effects are most commonly hallucinogen persisting perception disorder (HPPD) – also referred to as flashbacks – and persistent psychosis.

 The hallucinations caused by HPPD are purely visual, but they can be annoying and even terrifying.
 Research on the duration of these symptoms is scarce.